Bradenham Bolt Running Trail

 This is an area of permanent grassland rich in flora and fauna, which is now in the care of the National Trust.
 The Trust successfully re-introduced the rare Duke of Burgundy butterfly here in 2011 (full name: His Grace the Duke of Burgundy Butterfly, Hamearis lucina).
 Considerable work has been done to ensure the habitat at these sites is suitable for the butterfly's lifecycle.
 This is a great local conservation success story for a species which on a national scale is one of the most rapidly-declining butterflies in the UK.

-Shortly after the 4km marker post, turn right on a track that initially heads quite steeply downhill, but which levels out as it turns right and merges with another path.
+80m after the 4km marker post, turn right on a track that initially heads quite steeply downhill, but which levels out as it turns left and merges with another path.
 You are now back in in Park Wood.
+Continue on this roughly level track until you reach the second log-jump.
+20m after this you come to a fork.

 Archaeological Surveys undertaken in Park Wood have revealed a fascinating past for this quiet area of deciduous woodland.
 Lynchets and banks within the woods give evidence of ancient field systems which may date back to the late Iron Age/early Roman period (or they may be medieval).
 In the beech woodland opposite the pond is evidence of a late thirteenth/early fourteenth homestead in the woodlands and in Tudor times (1485 – 1603) the woodland was a deer park.
 Much of Park Wood was converted to beech woodland from the late 18th until the early 20th century to cater for the High Wycombe furniture industry.
 Associated features include sawpits, tracks and charcoal burning platforms.

-Continue on this roughly level track until you reach the second log-jump.
-Shortly after this, take the left fork.
+Turn left at the fork.
 At the next junction, take the right fork, which takes you downhill until it leaves Park Wood where you will meet a crossing path.
 Turn right, through a gate heading uphill with the Park Wood on your right.
 Towards the top on the incline you will reach the 5km marker post.
 Continue around the field boundary with woodland on your right.
-Eventually the path heads steeply downhill to a gate.
+As you approach the corner of the field with tall woodland ahead turn sharply left downhill to a gate.
 Go through the gate and continue downslope for another 40 metres until you reach a gap in the hedge on your right.

 At the gap, turn right, keeping the woodland on your right and after another 60 metres turn right again.
 Follow the broad track that runs along the field boundary, still with woodland on your right.
 Continue to circumnavigate the large field in an anticlockwise direction.
 Just before you pass Small Dean Farm on your right, you will pass the 6km marker post.